Redocly/redocly-cli/docs/guides/help-for-the-non-technical.md

 ## The OpenAPI Specification (OAS)

 An important part of docs-as-code — and documenting APIs — is the OpenAPI Specification (OAS).
 The OAS is a specification used to describe REST APIs.
+Over 80% of APIs fall into the REST category.
+Some other types include GraphQL, gRPC, SOAP, and asynchronous protocols.

 Usually written in the YAML language (sometimes in JSON), the OAS lets you define each part of an API in a standardized format so that it can be linted (validated) and published by tools such as Redocly CLI and Redoc.

 For more information about the specification, take a look at our [introduction to OpenAPI](./docs/resources/learning-openapi.md).